HomeGlossary › Malaysian Oud

 Scent

 Fruity, honeyed, and warmly sweet.
 Less barnyard and less medicinal than Indian oud.
-Plummy-dark fruit facets sit over a warm woody base with gentle smoky undertones.
+Plummy-dark fruit qualities sit over a warm woody base with gentle smoky undertones.
 More approachable than Cambodian oud, which can be aggressively fermented.
 The sweetness is natural and resinous rather than gourmand.

 Evolution over time